lemonteaa/various-ai-artifacts/README.md

 Two sub-entry: 1) Pagoda (Voxel 3D modelling), 2) Age of empire clone minigame (game engine + 3D)

 (Note: v5.1 contains some manual programming fix by human)

+- **React Admin based Conference Management System**

+A quick test of using coding agent (opportunistically).
+Result is from a single user prompt.
+This particular artifact is by Claude propietrary model.